 The Valence Shell Electron Pair Repulsion Theory abbreviated as VSEPR theory is based on the premise that there is a repulsion between the pairs of valence electrons in all atoms, and the atoms will always tend to arrange themselves in a manner in which this electron pair repulsion is minimalized.
 This arrangement of the atom determines the geometry of the resulting molecule.

-The different geometries that molecules can assume keeping with VSEPR theory can be seen in the illustration provided below.
+The different geometries that molecules can assume in accordance with the VSEPR theory can be seen in the illustration provided below.

 The two primary founders of the VSEPR theory are Ronald Nyholm and Ronald Gillespie.
 This theory is also known as the Gillespie-Nyholm theory to honour these chemists.